ArushKhare/My-Work-Time/README.md

 - Summarize PDF documents, videos and audios
 - Summarize your code
 - Transcribe audio and video
-- Generative quiz questions based on the input (PDF document, video, audio)
+- Generate quiz questions based on the input (PDF document, video, audio)
 - Extract text from images
 - Generate code from prompts
 - Translate code from one language to another